 - Beaches – some of the most pristine beaches can be found in Thailand's Krabi Province.
 The water is the brightest emerald and there are several quiet islands you can explore away from all the tourists like the Ko Lanta beaches.Pangkor Island, Perak

-Activities in Southeast Asia in the winter
+Activities in Southeast Asia in the fall, winter, or spring

 - Nature walks – southeast Asia has a good number of nature parks and reserves that stay open during the winter.
 You can start off your day with a long walk in the park while observing animals like orang-utans, elephants, Komodo dragons, birds, and other wildlife in their natural habitat.